rois-codh/iiif-curation-platform/README.md

 # IIIF Curation Platform

-IIIF Curation Platform has been developed by ROIS-DS Center for Open Data in the Humanities.
+IIIF Curation Platform has been developed by ROIS-DS Center for Open Data in the Humanities (CODH).

 Some software is available from our own website as a ZIP file.
 Please see the following page.